Why is the Bible important today?

 Explore various ways of witnessing, including face-to-face and the use of technology.
 (11, 13, 17)

 Why is it important to study the history and development of the Seventh-day Adventist Church?

 By understanding how God led His church in the past, we can be confident that He will continue to lead us in the future.

-Trace the role of key individuals in the development of the Seventh-day Adventist Church from 1915 to the present.
+Trace the role of key individuals in the development of the Seventh-day Adventist Church from 1844 to 1915.
 (12)